android10/linux.github.io/_docs/how-to/find-your-ip-address.md

 ---
-title:  How to find your IP Address
+title:  How to find your IP Address.
 description: In this post, we are going to see how to find your IP Address on Linux.
 tags:
  - how-to
+ - network
 ---

 # Find your IP Address